 Santorini is a small group of islands in the south of the Cyclades, one of the most popular tourist destinations in Greece.
 Santorini and Mýkonos to the north are the top travel destinations in the Cyclades.
 When people talk about Santorini, they generally refer to Thira, an island rising steeply on the edge of a caldera.
 The island's visitor magnets are the "capital" Fira, which is located high above the caldera, and the small town of Oia, twelve kilometers away.

-Santorini - Fira
+Santorini - island capital Fira

 Santorini - cruise ships in front of Nea Kameni